davidsaharkhiz/dotnet-transactions-api-example/README.md

 This was an enjoyable task to work on because the supplied endpoint was perhaps intentionally less than ideal with random spaces in column names, tabbed-separated data instead of JSON.
 Good stuff.

-Questions for Interviewer:
+Notes for Interviewer:

-I was a little confused by what it meant to remove duplicate transactions, in a normal environment I would ask for feedback first.
-I assumed we wanted to remove duplicate transaction ids, but a less literal interpretation might mean removing items with the same cost on the same date.
+I introduced a little test coverage, but it's not 100%, just wanted to test a few core things.
+The level of coverage I typically apply depends on the work environment and the compelexity of the implementation.